The Importance of Marathon Training Nutrition - Why Marathon Diet is The Hidden Secret to Marathon Success

 In conclusion, your marathon training diet really comes down to eating healthily and being smart with your food choices.

 Marathon training is tough, so you need to eat well.
-Use your training to experiment a bit with the food you use and work out what works.
+And you need eat a lot.
+Fuel your body.
+Use your training to experiment with the food you use and work out what works.

 Once you have found a golden formula, don't play around with it anymore, especially not on race day.